wavefrontHQ/docs/pages/doc/ts_anomalous.md

 If the data points used for prediction have missing data or an irregular reporting interval, you can smooth over the gaps by specifying an optional `alignWindow` parameter.
 You must specify `historyWindow` as well.

-For example, `anomalous(5m, 2w, 1m, ts(my.metric))` predicts the expected values based on 2 weeks's worth of actual data points in addition to the data shown in the chart, and aligns the input data points at 1-minute intervals.
+For example, `anomalous(5m, 2w, 1m, ts(my.metric))` predicts the expected values based on 2 weeks's worth of actual data points in addition to the data shown in the chart, and aligns the input (and output) data points at 1-minute intervals.

 <!--- Looking for a more realistic example.
 ## Example